-In your groups, think about how you might develop different skills in your university / college environment.
+In your groups, think about how you might develop different transferable employability skills in your university / college environment and during the time you spend at university.

 Write a list of ways that your skills can be developed in box number 2.
 (2 minutes)